For students. Built one at a time.

 It isn't another app or another subscription.
 It's a small dashboard that sits on a desk, quietly tells them what's due, and stays out of the way.
 No screen time added.
 No login they'll forget.
 No notification they'll learn to ignore.
 The longer note for gift-buyers →

-Fifty hand-assembled units, shipping summer 2027.
-The waitlist gets first pick of the numbered units, and the launch price locked in.
-Leave your email and we'll write when pre-orders open.
-No newsletter.
-No spam.
+Hand-assembled, numbered, shipping summer 2028.
+The waitlist gets first pick of the fifty and the launch price locked in.
+Leave your email and we'll write once, the day pre-orders open.

 Is Margin right for you yet?